evanbrooks/evanbrooks.github.com/project/agamatrix.md

 <br>
 These are excerpts from an app I worked on while at [Agamatrix](//agamatrix.com).
-Please contact me for more details!
+Please contact me for more details.

 <figure>
 	<img src="img/agamatrix/stacked.png" style="max-height: 1000px; width: auto"/>